kevinobee/flux-example/README.md

 ./install.sh
 ```

-The script will create a four node cluster running in Docker containers.
+The script will create a multi-node cluster running in Docker containers.

 ## GitOps Operations